-To configure OXtender for Microsoft Outlook, select in Microsoft Outlook the menu entry Extras OXtender for Microsoft Outlook.
+To configure OXtender for Microsoft Outlook, select in Microsoft Outlook the menu entry Extras OXtender for Microsoft Outlook or click the icon next to the status field.
+Depending on the theming the icon design can vary.
 A dialog window with following menu items opens: